-FREE DOMESTIC SHIPPING ON ORDERS ABOVE DKK.
+FREE DOMESTIC SHIPPING ON ALL ORDERS OVER DDK.
 1.000.- EXCEPT HEAVY GOODS SHIPPING.

 In 1951 Isamu Noguchi began to design the Akari Light Sculptures, works characterised by weightless luminosity.
 He chose the name 'akari' for these objects, a word that means 'light' in Japanese, connoting both illumination and physical lightness.
 During a journey to Japan, Noguchi paid a visit to Gifu, a town known for its manufacture of paper parasols and lanterns.
 While there he sketched his first two Akari Light Sculptures, and over the following years he created a total of more than 100 models, consisting of table, floor and ceiling lamps ranging in size from 24 to 290 cm.